Updated May 2023

 - First-Aid Kit: Everyone should carry a small first-aid kit sealed in a Ziploc freezer bag.
 I suggest the group also carry a more extensive kit, depending on how remote the trip is.
 And at least some in the party should be trained in Wilderness First Aid.

-- Fire Starter: I use flint and steel (works when wet, never runs out of gas), but lighter or matches work.
+- Fire Starter: I use flint and steel (works when wet, never runs out of gas), but lighter or waterproof matches work.

 - Repair Kit: In addition to the packraft-specific repair kit, the group should carry a repair kit with zip-ties, duct tape, spare sleeping pad valve, pliers, knife, etc. A plastic peanut jar keeps my kit waterproof.